 How to store green pork chili:

 - fridge-store this pork recipe in an air tight container in the refrigerator for up to one week

-- freezer-this recipe can be a freezer meal!
+- freezer-this crock pot green chili pork can be a freezer meal!
 Follow directions as normal and convert meal from pan into a freezer safe container (preferably aluminum) with a lid.
 Once cool, place in the freezer for up to one month.
 To serve again, bake in the oven until heated throughout.

 Pork Chile Verde

 - salt and pepper to season

 - ½ chopped medium white onion